 Lauren Dale is an interdisciplinary artist working in painting, printmaking, and sculpture.
-Her work combines western fantasy with domestic surrealism.
+She works within western surrealism, drawing on themes of home and motherhood.
 In 2024 she received her BFA from Metropolitan State University of Denver in painting and sculpture.
 She is currently based in Castle Rock, Colorado.

 Artist Statement:

-“The cowboy has been presented as the solitary hero in a monolith of stories.
 Early American frontier painters showed cowboys embodying aloneness within divine landscapes.
-When experienced within the mythological American frontier, aloneness is as grand as the landscape itself.
-In contrast, solitude within the private, real space of a home is unconsecrated.
-Domestic solitude, like the American West, is storied with cultural myth and stark reality.
+Solitude, when experienced within the myth-ridden frontier, seems as grand as the landscape itself.
+In contrast, aloneness within the confines of the home is unconsecrated.
+Home and the American West are both storied with cultural myth and a more stark reality.